kevinfigueira/Clone_Spotify-Bootstrap/README.md

 $ cd clone_spotify-bootstrap

 # Install extension "Go live" or acess "address of your project
-$ start extensio or acesss address
+$ start extension or acesss address

 # The server will initialize in the <http://localhost:5500> in Go live
 ```